Cell Phone Directory: An Introduction

 - Call directly 1-888-Call-FCC (1-888-225-5322).

-To use a cell phone directory you can search by either name or cell phone number.
+To use a cell phone directory you can search by either name or mobile phone number.
 CallerSmart's cell phone directory can only be searched by a phone number that you have received a missed call or text from, or one that you have been given.
-We do this in order to protect the privacy of our users.
+We do this to protect the privacy of our users.
 In our reverse phone look up app for iPhone and on our website, we do have the option to search by name or email, however, this is via another database separate from ours.

-If you run a search on a cell phone number in our community phone book and there are no free results available, then we also offer the option to purchase a Premium Lookup Report with credits.
+If you run a search on a mobile phone number in our community phone book and there are no free results available, then we also offer the option to purchase a Premium Lookup Report with credits.
 Using our credits is risk-free; you will not be charged unless we can find additional information about the number.

 Yes, your number could appear in a cell phone directory.
 If you have ever shared your phone number on social media, filled in a survey with it, signed up for a digital service, or signed up for a store credit card which requires personal information like your cell phone and mailing address, then your number can be found in a cell phone directory.